microsoft/BotFramework-Composer/extensions/assetLibrary/readme.md

 * an `exported` folder containing one or more sets of dialog files
 * an `exported` folder containing one or more sets of LG files

+## How to package a custom action

+1. <a href="https://docs.microsoft.com/en-us/composer/how-to-add-custom-action">Follow these steps</a> to create the code and schema for your custom action.
+Both the code and schema files are required to create the package.
+2. Add any additional exported dialogs using the instructions below.

+TODO: What else is necessary?
+TODO: How can I bundle multiple actions in a single package

+## How to package dialogs for re-use

+To share dialogs you've created in Composer:

+1. Open your bot project and find the `dialogs` folder.
+The files for each dialog are contained in a named sub-folder here.
+Identify the dialogs you want to share.
+2. Create a new folder with the name of your new package.
+For example, `cool-dialogs`
+3. Inside this new folder, create a subfolder called `exported`.
+4. Copy the dialogs you want to share from the original `dialogs` folder into the new `exported` folder.
+5. Follow the instructions below to publish the package to nuget and/or npm.

 ## For Nuget